sillsdev/TheCombine/docs/docker_deploy/README.md

   * ./Dockerfile
   * ./Backend/Dockerfile
   * ./.env.backend
+  * ./.env.frontend

 With these files, we can use `docker-compose` to startup *TheCombine* in the development environment (see the project top-level README.md).

-For production, we take advantage of the `docker-compose` feature that lets us specify multiple docker-compose files.
-In this case, the development `./docker-compose.yml` is the first docker-compose file and the subsequent files override or augment the configurations in the base file.
-Ansible is used to generate the override docker-compose files that are tailored to the specific target.

-There are two Ansible playbooks that are used to perform this task.

-## playbook_docker.yml

-`playbook_docker.yml` is the first playbook that needs to be run.
-It sets up the docker environment and it only needs to be run once.
+`playbook_docker.yml` is an Ansible playbook that is used to install docker, docker-compose, and the files to configure the docker containers.
+It only needs to be run once.
 When running this playbook, it needs to be run as a user on the target system that can be elevated to `root` privileges.
 It needs to be run once at initial setup and if ever the playbook or its roles change.

-`playbook_docker.yml` does the following:
+`playbook_target_setup.yml` does the following:
   1. Install Ansible dependencies to allow subsequent playbooks
   2. Install the docker subsystem.
 This includes
      1. install docker prerequisite packages